 Michael J. Rochford, Director of Heir Line Ltd, is a young, fast, thorough, dedicated and experienced researcher with an amazing eye for detail, so he always knows exactly where he needs to look to find the required information, even where others have failed.
 Throughout his career he has unearthed interesting findings that would otherwise have been forgotten in time, and has even been commissioned to write a historical novel about his amazing discoveries!
 Click here to find out more!

-You can either commission Michael on an hourly basis if you have specific requirements for your family history service, or you can purchase one of Ancestry by Heir Line’s fantastic Research Packages to get you started.
+You can either commission Michael on an hourly basis if you have specific requirements, or you can purchase one of Heir Line’s fantastic research packages to get you started.

 Michael J. Rochford BA (hons) MA